 Sedum morganianum 'Burrito', Sedum 'Burrito'

-Sedum burrito is a perennial, evergreen, pendent succulent with many long, hanging stems up to 3.3 feet (1 m) long and fleshy, blue-green leaves.
+Sedum burrito is an evergreen, perennial succulent with many hanging, up to 3.3 feet (1 m) long stems and fleshy, blue-green leaves.
 It is related to Sedum morganianum, but has smaller and more compact, spherical and shorter leaves.

 How to Grow and Care